TFNN/TFNNv3/README.md

 `[05/08/22]` - Initial commit, includes working example training on the Zodiac compatibility dataset.<br>

 ### Notes
-- Pass target_outputs as NULL to processNetwork() for a forward pass / no training.
+- Pass `target_outputs` as NULL to `processNetwork()` for a forward pass / no training.
-- Turning off FAST_PREDICTABLE_MODE will use the platform dependent (Linux/Unix) /dev/urandom, it's two times slower but has higher entropy.
+- Turning off `FAST_PREDICTABLE_MODE` will use the platform dependent (Linux/Unix) `/dev/urandom`, it's two times slower but has higher entropy.
-- Turning off NOSSE will enable the use of SSE for square roots, which actually can be slower.
+- Turning off `NOSSE` will enable the use of SSE for square roots, which actually can be slower.
-- Why no softmax?<br>Softmax is targeted more towards classification of categories, which is better in a CNN where your outputs are onehot vector category classes.
+- **Why no softmax?**<br>Softmax is targeted more towards classification of categories, which is better in a CNN where your outputs are onehot vector category classes.
 Here we have linear output layers because they fit well to a wider range of applications.
-- Why no ADAM optimiser?<br>Requires an extra parameter per weight, too much memory bandwidth usage over ADAGRAD.
+- **Why no ADAM optimiser?**<br>Requires an extra parameter per weight, too much memory bandwidth usage over ADAGRAD.
 This is what I deem to be the best feature set for a FNN that will execute fast and efficiently on a CPU while still retaining a clean and portable codebase.

 ### Functionality overview
 ```